chakra-ui/chakra-ui/CONTRIBUTING.md

 ### Tooling

-- [Lerna](https://lerna.js.org/) to manage installation of dependencies and running various scripts.
-We also have yarn workspaces enabled by default.
+- [Preconstruct](https://preconstruct.tools/) to manage the development and production build of the packages.
+- [Many Pkg](https://github.com/Thinkmill/manypkg) to lint our packages and execute global or package specific commands.
 - [Storybook](https://storybook.js.org/) for rapid UI component development and testing
 - [Testing Library](https://testing-library.com/) for testing components and